 VII.
 What can we do to press towards this bride-perfection?

 A. "You must be born again" (John 3:7).

-B. We need a proper water baptism.
+B. We need a proper water baptism by immersion.
 "Buried with him [Christ] through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may life a new life" (Rom.
 6:3-6).